Dorothy Bentinck, Duchess of Portland

-Dorothy Bentinck, Duchess of Portland (née Lady Dorothy Cavendish; 27 August 1750 – 3 June 1794) was Duchess of Portland the as wife of William Cavendish-Bentinck, 3rd Duke of Portland, the Prime Minister of Great Britain.
-She was also a great-great-great-grandmother of Queen Elizabeth II through the queen's maternal grandmother.
+Dorothy Bentinck, Duchess of Portland (née Cavendish; 27 August 1750 – 3 June 1794) was Duchess of Portland and the wife of William Cavendish-Bentinck, 3rd Duke of Portland, the Prime Minister of Great Britain.

 Biography

 Dorothy Cavendish was born on 27 August 1750 to William Cavendish, 4th Duke of Devonshire, the Prime Minister of Great Britain and his wife Lady Charlotte Boyle, 6th Baroness Clifford.

 Marriage and children

 On 8 November 1766, Cavendish was married to William Cavendish-Bentinck, 3rd Duke of Portland.
-They were parents of six children:
+They had nine children, six of whom survived to adulthood.